Tadasana is not a Backbend

 And this is everyone’s idea of standing correctly.

 Likewise, we all need to lengthen the back of the body.
-The lower back and neck tend to be short and tight while the upper back tends to round forward more than it should.
-This is our tendency before we ever go to a yoga class and most people simply bring their patterns from life onto the yoga mat, or any exercise we do for that matter.
+The lower back and neck tend to be short and tight, while the upper back tends to round forward more than it should.
+This is our tendency before we ever go to a yoga class, and most people simply bring their patterns from life onto the yoga mat, or any exercise, for that matter.

 The Latissimus Dorsi in Backbends: Wheel Pose